CSUChico-CINS465/CINS465-Project/README.md

    * Can be hand drawn, but expect you to have given some thought for how people will interact with your site.
    * Should also diagram/discuss transitions between pages
  * If you work as a group of two, you will need to break out the tasks for each member
+   * There is a higher bar or expected level of complexity for a pair project.
  * A timeline for getting aspects of the project setup, working, developed, etc.
    * For team projects, you should set milestones for each member to complete along the way.
 Make sure to include time to test each component.
  * Goals for the project